Thank you for signing up to . You will receive a verification email shortly.

 Everything you need to know about being 8 weeks pregnant.
 Get all the details about your first midwife appointment, plus, find out when to see your GP if morning sickness is getting really bad during your eighth week of pregnancy...

-There are plenty of old wives’ tales surrounding pregnancy.
-One is that severe morning sickness signals you’re carrying a boy, but statistics actually show that the opposite is true.
-You could also try the Chinese birth predictor if you want to have a go at guessing if you’re having a little boy or girl…
+There is plenty of old wives' tale about pregnancy (opens in new tab) surrounding pregnancy.
+One is that severe morning sickness (opens in new tab) signals you're carrying a boy, but statistics actually show that the opposite is true.
+You could also try the Chinese birth chart (opens in new tab) if you want to have a go at guessing if you're having a little boy or girl... (opens in new tab)

 One Swedish study looked at 8,186 women who were admitted to hospital with pregnancy sickness and found that 44.3 per cent of them gave birth to boys compared with 51.4 per cent of the general population.
 They thought this was to do with higher levels of the pregnancy hormone HCG found in women carrying girls.
 Want to know more?
 We've rounded up everything you need to know about being eight weeks pregnant...